Jim McKay: Television

+Film

+McKay appears in the 1999 film One Day in September and in the 2024 film September 5 through archive footage of the Munich massacre at the 1972 Summer Olympics.

 Personal life

 An avid horse racing enthusiast who raised thoroughbreds, McKay founded Maryland Million Day, a series of twelve races designed to promote Maryland's horse breeding industry.
 The day-long program has grown to become a major racing event in the state of Maryland, second only to the Preakness Stakes day at Pimlico Race Course.
 It has spawned more than twenty other similar events at United States race tracks such as the Sunshine Millions.

 McKay and his wife purchased a minority share in the Baltimore Orioles in 1993.
 He participated in the effort to bring the 2012 Summer Olympics to Baltimore and Washington.

+In 1995, McKay had heart surgery and was forced to miss the Preakness Stakes.

 McKay died on June 7, 2008, from natural causes at age 86.
 He was survived by his wife Margaret, son Sean, daughter Mary Guba, and three grandchildren.
-McKay died on the same day as the running of the Belmont Stakes (won by Da'Tara that year).
+McKay died on the same day as the running of the Belmont Stakes (won by Da'Tara that year, with Denis of Cork placing second).